 |14+ years||15 mg (22.4 IU)||15 mg (22.4 IU)||15 mg (22.4 IU)||19 mg (28.4 IU)|

 The Daily Value (DV) for vitamin E is 20 mg for adults and children age 4 and older.
-This DV was developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed DV to help consumers compare the nutrient contents of products within the context of a total diet.